uselagoon/lagoon-cli/docs/commands/lagoon_add_user-sshkey.md

 ## lagoon add user-sshkey

-Add an sshkey to a user
+Add an SSH key to a user

 ### Synopsis

-Add an sshkey to a user
+Add an SSH key to a user

 Examples:
 Add key from public key file: